Five working day extension for coursework

-Wherever possible, you should request an extension as soon as you become aware that you may be unable to meet the original published deadline (but normally no earlier than two weeks before this deadline).
+Wherever possible, you should request an extension as soon as you become aware that you may be unable to meet the original published deadline for an assessment so we can support you.

 Applications must be received no later than two full working days before the deadline and you must be able to provide relevant, independent evidence.

-Whether or not you are granted an extension is for the University to decide.
-Whilst an application for a five working day extension is under consideration, you should not assume that the extension will be approved and you are strongly advised to continue to plan to submit by the published deadline.
+Whilst an application for a five working day extension is under consideration, you should not assume that the extension will be approved.
+You are strongly advised to continue to plan to submit by the published deadline.